haarperr/np-jobs/README.md

 # NoPixelJobs
- Set of jobs coded for use within NoPixel 3.0
+A set of jobs coded for use within NoPixel 3.0

 NoPixel Activities List for interested Code Contributors